mikhailshilkov/azure-serverless-workshop/06-api/README.md

     11 changes.
 25 unchanged
 ```

 Navigate to the `storageAccountUrl` in a browser, hit refresh, and make sure that the app still works.
-You may turn on a network tab on browser developer tools and see that the request comes to API Management instead of Function Apps.
+You may turn on a network tab in browser developer tools and see that the request comes to API Management instead of Function Apps.

 ## Next Steps